-With each project, you will be provided with a set of guidelines.
-Deliverables may include short, informal analyses and an accompanying recommendation.
-Any group projects will be completed in small groups (two to three students, no more than three).
-Presentations may be in larger groups, to be specified in class.
+Group projects will be completed in small groups (two to three students, no more than three).
 You may also be asked to evaluate the contribution of each of your team members after the group project.

 The classroom presentation and discussion presents a unique opportunity for you to develop and enhance your confidence and skills in articulating a personal position, sharing your knowledge, and reacting to new ideas.
 All of you have personal experience that can enhance our understanding of this subject, and we want to encourage you to share that experience.